haripatel07/SenticFlow/README.md

 License

 This project is licensed under the MIT License — see the `LICENSE` file.
-Replace the copyright holder in `LICENSE`.